Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Introduction

 A \emph{surface} is a compact connected $2$-manifold with (possibly null) boundary.
-Each component of the boundary is homeomorphic to a circle, and we call it a \emph{cuff}.
+In a graph drawn in a surface with a boundary, we require that the drawing of each edge is either completely contained in the boundary, or disjoint from the boundary except possibly for its endpoints.
+Each component of the boundary of a surface is homeomorphic to a circle, and we call it a \emph{cuff}.
 For non-negative integers $a$, $b$ and $c$, let $\Sigma(a,b,c)$ denote the surface obtained from the sphere by adding $a$ handles, $b$ crosscaps and removing the interiors of $c$ pairwise disjoint closed discs.
 The classification theorem of surfaces shows that every surface is homeomorphic to $\Sigma(a,b,c)$ for some choice of $a$, $b$ and $c$.
 The \emph{Euler genus} $g(\Sigma)$ of a surface $\Sigma$ homeomorphic to $\Sigma(a,b,c)$ is defined as $2a+b$.
 Consider a graph $G$ embedded in the surface $\Sigma$; when useful, we identify $G$ with the topological space consisting of the points corresponding to the vertices of $G$ and the simple curves corresponding to the edges of $G$.
 A \emph{face} $f$ of $G$ is a maximal connected subset of $\Sigma-G$.
 By the \emph{length} $|f|$ of $f$, we mean the sum of the lengths of the boundary walks of $f$ (in particular, if an edge appears twice in the boundary walks, it contributes $2$ to $|f|$).
 A face $f$ is \emph{$2$-cell} if it is homeomorphic to an open disk, and it is \emph{closed $2$-cell} if additionally its boundary forms a cycle in $G$.

-Finally, we are ready to state the result.
+Finally, we are ready to state the result from~\cite{trfree4}.

 \begin{theorem}[{\cite[Theorem~1.3]{trfree4}}]\mylabel{thm:ctvrty} There exists a constant $\kappa$ with the following property.
 Let $G$ be a graph embedded in a surface of Euler genus $g$.
 Let $t$ be the number of triangles in $G$ and let $c$ be the number of $4$-cycles in $G$ that do not bound a $2$-cell face.
 If $G$ is $4$-critical, then